simsimi/workshop-site-pages/pricing/190410/en.md

 SimSimi Workshop provides a demo project to new members.
 This project is capable of 100 API calls and has no deadlines.
 Do not use the demo project for production, as API key is not available after 100 API calls.

-# Pricing Policy
+# Pricing Plans

-SimSimi Workshop is a prepaid, subscription-type merchandise.
-For each project, you can choose either Basic or Standard.
+We offer a pre-paid subscription plan.
+With this subscription, you need to pay in advance to use the services by way of recharge, which provides you usage time/ balance for usage.
+Pre-paid services allow you to control your usage as per your need.
+You also have to decide whether to use advanced features.
+Standard offers a variety of features.
 The differences between the two plans are as follows:

 <table>
 <thead>